cerner/terra-toolkit/docs/Webpack.md

 2) Terra-dev-site's [webpack configuration](https://github.com/cerner/terra-toolkit/blob/master/config/webpack/webpack.config.js)
     - Use when building a documentation and test site with the terra-dev-site module.
-    - This extended terra-toolkit's webpack configuration and require no additional configuration Toolkit's configuration can  we recommend you extend to meet your needs.
+    - This extends terra-toolkit's webpack configuration and requires no additional configuration

 By using this default configuration, we will manage webpack dependencies and set up translation aggregation.
-If you choose not to use the default configuration, it can be used as an guide to build your own.
+If you choose not to use the default configuration, Toolkit's configuration can  be extend to meet your needs or it can be used as an guide to build your own.

 ### Extending the Default Config
 1. Create a `webpack.config.js` file.